GongT/baobao/@idlebox/node/etc/node.api.md

     (path: string): string;
 }

-// Warning: (ae-missing-release-tag) "osTempDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "osTempDir" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function osTempDir(name?: string): string;

-// Warning: (ae-missing-release-tag) "PATH_SEPARATOR" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PATH_SEPARATOR" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const PATH_SEPARATOR: string;

-// Warning: (ae-missing-release-tag) "PathEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PathEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class PathEnvironment extends PathArray {